ReneSena/ReneSena/README.md

 ## Hi There! 🚀

 #### My name's Rene Sena I'm 28 years old.
-I have been working as a FrontEnd Developer with a focus on impacting people. 😄
+I have been working as a FrontEnd Developer with a focus on impacting people.
+I like sharing knowledge about things that I have been learning during my career. 😄

-#### :books: Currently studying:

-- English :us:
-- React
-- Typescript
-- Node

-#### :palm_tree: In my free time I like:

-- Cook :bread:
-- Read books :book:
-- Play games :video_game:
-- I like to go the park relax :deciduous_tree:
-- I like to spend time with family and friends
-- Study about development personal :recycle:
-- Watch series, movies and listen music/podcast :tv: :headphones:

 #### :triangular_flag_on_post: You can find me in:
 [![Blog Badge](https://img.shields.io/badge/Blog-renesena.com.br-black)](https://renesena.com.br/blog)